mvh-solutions/pithekos/README.md

 Note that USJ rendering is currently slow - we plan to fix this shortly.

-### If dev bugs lead to zombie processes hogging port 8000:
+### If dev bugs lead to zombie processes hogging port 8000 in linux:
 ```
 # Get PID of process
 lsof -i:8000